raceychan/learncpp_pdf/README.md

 ## CLI

-You can use cli with following options
+You can use cli with following options to force-redo an action.

 ```bash
 python -m book --help
 ```